craigprotzel/making-education/Schedule/README.md

 		* “Loot”
 		* "In Search of the Riyals"
 		* Thamel Dark Star - Ravi
-	* CONNECT with Maker Mentor (as a group) for an interview Skype Call
+	* SCHEDULE interview with NYUAD Nepali Community community member
 	* UPLOAD notes from conversation to Google Drive.

 ### WEEK 5 - Feb 19 & 21